-- A leader is empathetic with the plight of other people.
-An anti-leader cares about others only when it suites their agenda and has difficulty offering even basic levels of emotional support.
+- A leader is empathetic to the plight of other people.
+An anti-leader cares about others only when it suits their agenda and has difficulty offering even basic levels of emotional support.

 - A leader admits when they’ve made a mistake and strives to learn from it.
 An anti-leader never admits mistakes (even when they are glaringly obvious) and often repeats them.

 - A leader does his or her best to build a talented, stable, and consistent team around him or her.
 An anti-leader has more of a revolving leadership team door and quickly repels talent.